Skip to main content

 Cara works for a charity and has previously worked in Parliament and for a range of social justice organisations.

-Portfolio includes: Customer Services; Digital Services; Resident Groups and Local Forums; Equalities, Diversity and Inclusion; Ward Budgets; Community Engagement; and Leisure.
+Portfolio includes: Customer Services; Digital Services; Resident Groups and Local Forums; Community Engagement and Neighbourhoods; and Leisure; Community Hubs.

 Cabinet Member for Housing Services: Councillor Liza Begum